KataSCM/kata_supermarket/README.md

 ##Exercise 2
 Using SupplementMarketInterface, calculate the tax of every product.

-Add the percentage and price of the tax in the output.
+Add the percentage and price of tax in the output.

 ##Exercise 3
-Using the same intarfece SupplementMarketInterface, calculate the offerts (like 2x1, 3x2) of every product.
+Using the same intarfece SupplementMarketInterface, calculate offerts (like 2x1, 3x2) of every product.

-Add the number of the products free in every line.
+Add the number of products free in every line.